codebydant/iTree3DMap/README.md

 		   - src
 		   - CMakeLists.txt
 		   - main.cpp

+* Once OpenMVG was compiled, just set the path build directory on...
-* replace the "SfM_SequentialPipeline.py" in openMVG/openMVG_Build/software/SfM/ for "SfM_SequentialPipeline.py" of repository.
+* Replace the "SfM_SequentialPipeline.py" file at openMVG/openMVG_Build/software/SfM/ for "SfM_SequentialPipeline.py" file of this project.
-* If pmvs2 binary file is not working, download and compile cmvs-pmvs library and replace the pmvs2 bin to /programs folder of the package
+* If pmvs2 binary file is not working, download and compile cmvs-pmvs library and replace the pmvs2 bin to /libraries folder of the package

-Compile with cmake:
+Within build folder, compile with cmake:

     cmake ../
     make